sarojnepal53/lacrimal-gland-spatial-transcriptomics/README.md

 The original article also provides supplemental files, including a ready-to-use Seurat object and analysis code.
 This repository is a beginner-oriented re-analysis and teaching workflow based on those publicly available resources.
 The original data, biological study design, and primary scientific findings belong to the original authors.

-Please cite the original Frontiers in Immunology paper if you use this workflow or the associated dataset.
+Please cite the original Frontiers in Immunology paper, too, along with our paper, if you use this workflow or the associated dataset.

 ---